insanoid/Monitor-Mac-Scripts/README.md

 Monitor-Mac-Scripts
 ===================

-Scripts to do simple monitoring and survellienace task on mac.
-Similar to HiddenApp.
+Scripts to do simple monitoring and survellienace task on mac, functionality similar to the [HiddenApp](http://hiddenapp.com/).

+Requires OpenCV 2.0 installed.